stevenc49/stevenc49.github.io/pages/journal.md

 title:  Practice Log
 ---

+### Jun 22

+Make a timeline for reaching milestones.
+(IE: by August, start applying to tier B companies)

+Another list of questions: https://docs.google.com/document/d/1wUCqhVHydWiDk6FJdFLSMpgigNrGcs4OFZg0Wa7JGEw/preview?pru=AAABcwEKa6A*jTAyJNFMW1ButNqUo_V6zA

+### Jun 21

+I have definately stopped consistently doing the June challenge.
+I should get back into the habit of doing it.
+It's about how you recover after getting off the wagon.

 ### Jun 20

 I tried the weekly contest.
 The time pressure is there.
 There are also virtual contests where rank will not be affected.